Propane guide

 - Substances of storage classes 6.1C, 6.1A, 6.1B, 6.1D

-As with all gases, there is a risk of remote ignition with propane gas due to creeping vapours.
-It is therefore important to regularly check the valves and containers for leaks or corrosion.
+As with all gases, there is a risk of migration and remote ignition with propane gas.
+Creeping vapours may occur away from the storage point.
+Therefore it is important to regularly check the valves and containers for leaks or corrosion.

 A storage location for propane gas is always a potentially explosive area.
-Behaviour must therefore be adapted accordingly.
-This applies to a ban on welding in the storage room and the use of spark-generating tools.
-If propane gas is used as the welding gas, the equipment must be purged with inert gas before propane gas is introduced.
+Safety measures for potentially explosive atmosphere must be observed.
+Grinding, welding etc. must only be performed with a valid hot work permit.
+If propane gas is used as welding gas, the equipment must be purged with inert gas before propane gas is introduced.

 Safe handling of propane gas